-The big news around the launch of the Audeo Belong range was really focused on the innovative and ground breaking Lithium-ion rechargeable option.
+The big news around the launch of the latest Phonak hearing aids range, the Audeo Belong, was really focused on the innovative and ground breaking Lithium-ion rechargeable hearing aid option.
 Probably rightly so because it is such a great step forward for hearing aid technology.
 However, there is much more to the range than just that, the new Audeo Belong range has much more to offer, let’s take a look at what that is.

 What’s new in the Audeo Belong?

 The Audeo Belong hearing aid range comes with the new rechargeable option, an upgraded operating system, the latest version of Phonak’s Sound Recover 2 and new and improved microphones and programme button.
 The Belong is based on the same microchip as the Venture hearing aids, but the new features and upgrades make them an advancement on the venture instruments.
 Let me explain.

 New Autosense OS

 The operating system in the Belong range is still called Autosense OS, however, they have improved upon the original with tweaks that make a difference to how it works.
 Phonak undertakes constant research on how their features work in the real world and they have been doing so with Autosense since it was first introduced.

 That research has allowed them to change the parameters on the operating system, which has allowed them to deliver even better speech intelligibility in all of the situations you face.
 It also has a new way to deal with soft speech which delivers better soft speech intelligibility.